1. Given the choice of anyone in the world, whom would you want as a private dinner guest? What would you ask them or talk about with them?

 37. Comfortably and in silence, look into each other’s eyes, with an intention to create a soul-to-soul connection, for two-plus minutes (agree together beforehand if you want to try for more than two minutes).
 Afterwards, share with each other the thoughts and feelings that occurred for you while doing this.

 Are you willing to have fun and explore the possibility of feeling more intimate with someone?
 If you search Google for “36 questions,” you’ll find a list of questions that will help you do this.
 I’ve used some of those questions, replacing many questions with my own (and adding in one more).
 You’ll find my “37 Questions” even more fun and effective.
+It seems that some people have actually reported falling in love with another person after going through these questions with them.

 Create a quiet, comfortable, and confidential setting to ask these questions back and forth with the another person.
 Maybe you know this person for only a short time or maybe for years.
 Prepare to be surprised by what you feel and discover.
 Answering these questions back and forth may take longer than one sitting.
 Don’t rush it.
 Enjoy!